 Treatment of squamous cell carcinoma continues in frequent follow-up exams with a trained skin physician.
 This is to ensure that the SCC has not recurred and that a new skin cancer has not developed.

-Mohs Surgery can be a potential treatment for patients who are diagnosed with basal cell and squamous cell skin cancers.
+Mohs Surgery can be a potential treatment for patients in Torrance and the surrounding beach cities who are diagnosed with basal cell and squamous cell skin cancers.
 Mohs surgery is a specialized surgical procedure that strives to preserve as much of the normal tissue as possible to prevent undue scarring and the need for corrective plastic surgery.
 Because the Mohs Micrographic Surgery process surgery features a systematic microscopic search that traces skin cancer down to its roots, it offers the highest chance for complete removal of the tumor while sparing the normal tissue surrounding it.
 Patients with a malignant diagnosis are referred to a specialized surgeon.
-Our trained Mohs surgeons and physicians perform Mohs on basal cell and squamous cell lesions.
+Our trained Mohs surgeons in and physicians in Torrance CA perform Mohs on basal cell and squamous cell lesions.

 Click to View Mohs Surgery Patient Video